Caroon-ApS/Caroon-Bot/README.md

 ## Config

-The template comes with a `appsettings.json` which can be used to provide the prefix and token of your bot.
+The bot comes with a `appsettings.json` which can be used to provide the prefix and token of your bot.

 ```